Background pattern

 • Constant muscle weakness.

-• Myasthenia gravis (a disease that causes generalized muscle weakness, which, in some cases, affects the muscles used for breathing).
+• Severe myasthenia (a disease that causes generalized muscle weakness, which in some cases affects the muscles used for breathing).

-This medication does not require any special storage temperature.
+This medicine does not require any special storage temperature.
 Store in the original packaging to protect it from moisture.

 Composition of Ycomwya

--The other components are: lactose, microcrystalline cellulose, crospovidone (type A), magnesium stearate, and anhydrous colloidal silica in the tablet core and poly(vinyl alcohol), titanium dioxide (E171), macrogol 3350, talc, and yellow iron oxide (E172) in the tablet coating.
-See section 2 “Ycomwya contains lactose”.
+• The other ingredients are: lactose, microcrystalline cellulose, crospovidone (type A), magnesium stearate, and anhydrous colloidal silica in the tablet core, and poly(vinyl alcohol), titanium dioxide (E171), macrogol 3350, talc, and yellow iron oxide (E172) in the tablet coating.
+See section 2 "Ycomwya contains lactose".

 Ycomwya 40 mg film-coated tablets are yellow-brown, biconvex, capsule-shaped tablets marked with the number 40 on one face of the tablet (dimensions: 16 mm x 9 mm).

-Ycomwya 40 mgis available in packs with a blister of 28 and 30 film-coated tablets.
+Ycomwya 40 mg is available in blister packs of 28 and 30 film-coated tablets.

 Only some pack sizes may be marketed.